 A spotlight for news about, and of interest to, our community

-The campaign supporting Ethel Rosenberg's sons petition to President Obama to exonerate their mother, was resoundingly successful at changing the narrative about her case and educating the public about the dangers of government overreach.
+The campaign supporting Ethel Rosenberg's sons petition to (then) President Obama to exonerate their mother, was resoundingly successful at changing the narrative about her case and educating the public about the dangers of government overreach.
 Even though the president was not moved to act on the brothers' petition before leaving office, tens of thousands of people signed the petition calling for exoneration, and were introduced to the Rosenberg Fund for Children's work aiding activist families who are under attack in this country today.

 Rosenberg Sons Robert & Michael Meeropol Interviewed on 60 Minutes, Oct 16, 2016

 Filmed in the wake of groundbreaking new evidence indicating Ethel was not a spy and her execution was wrongful, CBS' 60 Minutes aired this in-depth story on October 16th, featuring interviews with Rosenberg sons Robert and Michael Meeropol and others.
 The story, which can be viewed here in its entirety, explores Ethel and Julius Rosenberg’s controversial trial and execution for the so-called “crime of the century.”

 Also on the 60 Minutes website: this video extra with Anderson Cooper, and Robert and Michael Meeropol.